 Strengths of E-Trade

-- Robust mobile and online apps: E-Trade offers two mobile apps and three online trading platforms.
+- Robust mobile and online apps: E-Trade offers two mobile apps and two online trading platforms.
 These apps and programs offer customizable account management, real-time quotes and access to news on demand.
 E-Trade’s purchase of OptionsHouse in 2016 also means skilled traders can easily access technical studies, charting tools and simple trade tickets to make high-volume trading easy.

 - Branch network: If you prefer in-person customer service and support, you’ll like the fact that E-Trade has more than 30 branches nationwide.